-CONSENT OF REGISTERED INDEPENDENT PUBLIC ACCOUNTANTING FIRM
+CONSENT OF REGISTERED INDEPENDENT PUBLIC ACCOUNTING FIRM

-We hereby consent to the inclusion in the Registration Statement on Post Effective Amendment #1 to Form SB-2 (Registration Number 333-138266) and the related Prospectus of Chembio Diagnostics, Inc. of our report dated March 28, 2007 with respect to the consolidated balance sheets of Chembio Diagnostics, Inc. and Subsidiaries as of December 31, 2006 and 2005 and the related consolidated statements of operations, changes in stockholders' equity (deficit) and cash flows for the years ended December 31, 2006 and 2005.
+We hereby consent to the incorporation by reference in Registration Statement No. 333-69460 and Registration Statement No. 333-141555 on Form S-8 of our report dated March 28, 2006 relating to the consolidated balance sheets of Chembio Diagnostics Inc. and Subsidiaries as of December 31, 2006 and 2005 and the consolidated statements of operations, stockholders' equity (deficit) and cash flows for the two years in the period ended December 31, 2006 appearing in this Annual Report on Form 10-KSB of Chembio Diagnostics, Inc. for the year ended December 31, 2006.